 Now the tendency of Mr. Darwin's theory, or rather of the facts upon which it is founded, is to enlarge the domain of what is thus, in one sense, arbitrary and contingent, or dependent on free volition, in nature, and to limit the action of secondary causes to a comparatively subordinate part in the economy of the universe.
-Our author denies that the same physical antecedents are always followed by the same consequents; he affirms that irregular and unexpected variations are perpetually interrupting the chain of orderly succession, and compelling us to seek for a cause ab extra, or out of the phenomena themselves, - a free, or, as he would call it, a capricious cause, to account for the aberrant results.
-While seeking with so much zeal to disprove the necessity of any fresh exertion of creative power to explain the origin of a new species, he traces back that origin to countless "variations," departures from law, divergences from type, every one of which, on his own principles, is just as much an act of creation as the primary calling forth of light out of darkness.
-Variations of this sort, not mechanical, but contingent, - not resulting necessarily from the old order of things, but arbitrarily engrafted upon it, - not pointing backward in an endless cycle, but forward to a continued progress and improvement, - have been taking place ever since the first appearance of life upon the earth, and are even now constantly occurring around us.
-Thus indeed, - to adopt the doctrine propounded in another of the mottoes affixed to this book, though not, we fear, in the sense in which either its author or Mr. Darwin understood it, - thus, indeed, "we can perceive that events are brought about, not by insulated interpositions of Divine power," but by exertions of it so frequent and beneficent, that we come to regard them as the ordinary action of Him who laid the foundations of the earth, and without whom not a sparrow falleth to the ground.
+Our author denies that the same physical antecedents are always followed by the same consequents; he affirms that irregular and unexpected variaconsequents; he affirms that irregular and unexpected varia-tions are perpetually interrupting the chain of orderly succes-sion, and compelling us to seek for a cause ab extra, or out of the phenomena themselves, - a free, or, as he would call it, a capricious cause, to account for the aberrant results.
+While seeking with so much zeal to disprove the necessity of any fresh exertion of creative power to explain the origin of a new species, he traces back that origin to countless "varia-tions," departures from law, divergences from type, every one of which, on his own principles, is just as much an act of creation as the primary calling forth of light out of darkness.
+Variations of this sort, not mechanical, but contingent, - not resulting necessarily from the old order of things, but arbitra-rily engrafted upon it. - not pointing backward in an endless rily engrafted upon it, - not pointing backward in an endless cycle, but forward to a continued progress and improvement, - have been taking place ever since the first appearance of life upon the earth, and are even now constantly occurring around us.
+Thus indeed, - to adopt the doctrine propounded in another of the mottoes affixed to this book, though not, we fear, in the sense in which either its author or Mr. Darwin lear, in the sense in which either its author or Mr. Darwin understood it, - thus, indeed, "we can perceive that events are brought about, not by insulated interpositions of Divine power," but by exertions of it so frequent and beneficent, that we come to regard them as the ordinary action of Him who laid the foundations of the earth, and without whom not a sparrow falleth to the ground.